AdobeDocs/workfront.en/help/workfront-library/administration-and-setup/workfront-library-setup/set-up-content-expiration-in-library.md

 When you set up content expiration, you specify who can access expired content based on users' permission levels.
 You can also determine whether users can search for and download expired content.
 Users with Manage permission to content that has expired can activate the Show Expired filter, which allows them to view expired items.
 For information on using the Show Expired filter, see [Filter for expired content in Workfront Library](../../../workfront-library/content-management/filters/filter-for-expired-content.md).

-An expiration date applies only to content in `Workfront Library`.
+An expiration date applies only to content in Workfront Library.
 Content that is also in Workfront is not affected by expiration.
 Folders, collections, and portals cannot expire.

 Expired content remains in Workfront Library and displays an Expired banner.